skycoin/viscript/notes/im_bits.md

 HaltingState:
 after signal is working, you are going to make a demo game app; that communicates back set terminal command and takes mouse/keyboard input and is displayed on viscript (but possibly running on another machine)
 HaltingState:
-like snake or ticktac toe or dwarf fortress 2d or something
+like snake or tic tac toe or dwarf fortress 2d or something

-if you print a line and it runs over to next line, then you must put a block character at the end of the line.
-To visually indicate that.